 - Sustainable Design

 Opportunities for Interdisciplinary Study

 Students may combine their research on historical topics with a broad array of related subjects.
-As a major research university, the University of Texas at Austin offers a wide selection of electives, including courses in Art History, Classics, Cultural Geography, History, Anthropology, Museum Studies, African-American Studies, Latin American Studies, and Asian Studies.
+As a major research university, the University of Texas at Austin offers a wide selection of electives, including Art History, Classics, Cultural Geography, History, Anthropology, Museum Studies, African-American Studies, and Latin American, and Asian Studies.
 Other courses of interest may include: